Preston-Coding/EgsEcfEditorApp/README.md

 - SaveAs with taking applied filter into account
 - Undo / Redo

-The next steps will be the compare / merge feature togehter with more supported files.
+The next steps will be the compare / merge feature together with more supported files.